Skip to main content

 Short-Term Disability

 Short-term disability benefits may continue for up to 24 weeks.
 The benefit is administered by MetLife.
-Learn more in the Summary Plan Description (also available at the Human Resources).
+Learn more in the Summary Plan Description.

-Automatic enrollment in the base and buy-up enhanced short-term disability plan occurs on the first of the month following 30 days of employment.
-You may waive the employee-paid buy-up short-term disability coverage at any time by going to My VU Benefits.
+Automatic enrollment in the base and buy-up short-term disability coverage occurs on the first of the month following 30 days of employment.
+You may waive the buy-up short-term disability coverage at any time by going to My VU Benefits.

 Vanderbilt pays for short-term disability insurance covering the first $24,000 of your annual base salary.
 You pay for the coverage above $24,000.
 The cost is 0.336 cents per $10 weekly benefit.
 Your monthly cost is calculated automatically when you enroll for your benefits on the My VU Benefits website.
 If you prefer to calculate your buy-up premium cost, here is the process to use: